 In place of the egg in the bread dough, you can try using a “chia egg.”
 Just place 1 tablespoon ground white chia seeds in a small bowl, add 1 tablespoon lukewarm water, mix and allow to gel.

 Prep time:Cook time:Yield:Makes 12 dinner rolls or 8 bun-size rolls

 **For the all-purpose gluten-free flour in Gluten-Free Bread Flour, you can use either the High-Quality All-Purpose Gluten-Free Flour (below) or the Make-It-Simpler All-Purpose Gluten-Free Flour (below that).
 For this recipe, the High-Quality All-Purpose Gluten-Free Flour is best.
-It is a copycat recipe for Better Batter gluten free flour, so the commercially available Better Batter all-purpose gluten-free flour blend will also work well.
+It’s a copycat recipe of Better Batter gluten free flour, so the commercially available Better Batter all-purpose gluten-free flour blend will also work well.

 1 CUP (140 g) HIGH-QUALITY ALL-PURPOSE GLUTEN-FREE FLOUR 42 grams (about 1/4 cup) superfine brown rice flour (30%)